material-motion/tools/CONTRIBUTING.md

 ## Code reviews

 All submissions, including submissions by project members, require review.

+For core and regular contributors we use [Phabricator](http://codereview.cc/) for all code reviews.

-We use GitHub pull requests for this purpose.
+We encourage everyone else to issue GitHub pull requests as you would with any GitHub project.

 ### The small print